 We then pulled this core team together for a series of three day-long Blitzes that aimed to develop new campaigns and communication/education strategies for building community resilience, focused on water and power conservation and efficiency.

-Change-makers then take the innovations back to their faith community “labs” and put them to the test.
-We support with materials, brainstorming, networking, and follow-through.
+Following each period of brainstorming, change-makers took the innovations we’d collectively dreamed-up back to their community “labs” to implement the ideas and put them to the test.
+We supported their work with materials, coaching, networking, and follow-through.

 At the end of the process, we’d developed and field-tested an ingenious suite of projects for creating a water-wise and power-conscious future.
 We called the program, Magenta House.
 In 2020, we launched magentahouse.org.